 This dialog box is designed to quickly adjust the "time ratio" of the ease on your animations.
 To give you a better idea of its effect, select a keyframe and open the Set Ease for Multiple Paramters dialog box.
 This dialog box allows you to adjust the ease of your animations using Bezier handles.
-Moving the Bezier handle laterally changes the time ratio of the ease, and moving it vertically changes its value ratio-see Set Ease for Multiple Parameters Dialog Box on page 77.
+Moving the Bezier handle laterally changes the time ratio of the ease, and moving it vertically changes its value ratio.